Ever heard of no-dig gardening? This way of gardening has been around for decades, although many people don’t know about it.

-Never heard of no-dig gardening?
-You’re not alone, although this way of gardening has been around for decades.
 Very similar to “sheet gardening” and “lasagne gardening” (the terms are sometimes used interchangeably), no-dig is a way of gardening that leaves the soil undisturbed by cultivating, plowing, tilling, or digging.
-Let’s talk about the “why” and then we’ll get into the “what” (read this post for the “how”).

 The Benefits of No-Dig Gardening

-They are many.
-Some gardeners get interested in it because of the soil benefits, while others have back/chronic pain issues that lead them to change the way they garden.
+They are many benefits to this gardening method.
+Some gardeners are interested in it because of the soil benefits, while others have back/chronic pain issues that lead them to change the way they garden.
 The benefits of no-dig gardening include:

 • Less labor